shokeeb-r3/corda-dtcc/README.md

 terraform apply
 cp config_* ~/.ssh/config
 ```

+After your terraform has run it may take up to 5 minutes for the userdata to finish running and the endpoints to become healthy

 If this looks familiar it is because these are the same steps you ran in [step 3](#step-3-provision-your-environment)